 Fresh, sweet, spicy, licorice-like

-Anise seed has a long history of use as a spice and medicine.
+Anise seed has a long history of use as a spice and in herbal preparations.
 Raki, a popular drink in Turkey, is flavored with the seed.
 Writings by Pliny suggest anise as a morning pick-me-up.

 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.